earthly/website/blog/_posts/2021-10-12-i-dont-know.md

 {% include cta/cta1.html %}

-[^1]: I've changed Alex and Amy's names but, yeah, you know who you are 😉.
+[^1]: I've changed Alex and Amy's names but, yeah, you probably know who you are.
+Hopefully you'll forgive me for the characterization.
 You are both solid developers and we should catch up.